AI Tools & Tactics in My Design Practice.

 Using AI with content

-I sometimes work with raw feedback, including interview transcripts, customer comments from help forums, and public reviews from sites like G2 and Reddit.
-GPT and Claude have helped make this more manageable.
-I often copy and paste blocks of feedback or user reviews into GPT, which enables me to identify recurring themes, extract illustrative quotes, and organize the information into a digestible format.
-Claude organizes content as “artifacts,” and GPT enables me to create custom workspaces that preserve context and facilitate ongoing exploration of the data.
+I often work with raw feedback like interview transcripts, help forum comments, and public reviews from sites like G2 and Reddit.
+Tools like GPT and Claude make this much easier.
+I use GPT to find themes, pull key quotes, and organize feedback into a clear format.
+Claude organizes content as “artifacts,” and GPT lets me create custom workspaces to keep context and explore the data further.

 Turn information into something you can listen to and learn from